dora-network/dora-client-java/docs/DefaultApi.md

 <a name="getUserOrdersStream"></a>
 # **getUserOrdersStream**
-> InlineResponse2006 getUserOrdersStream(id, since, orderbookIds)
+> InlineResponse2006 getUserOrdersStream(userId, orderbookId, since)

-Get a snapshot of user&#x27;s order updates since a specific time, and opens a stream for further updates
+Get a snapshot of user&#x27;s order updates for the given order book since a specific time, and opens a stream for further updates

 ### Example
 ```java